 Relevance to Audience and Intended Use

 Consider the audience and the intended use of the report, handout, presentation, or post.
 Different audiences have different knowledge bases and backgrounds.
-For example, an internal audience within an organization will understand its services and programming but people outside the organization may need more context and definitions.
+For example, an internal audience within an organization will understand its services and programming, but people outside the organization may need more context and definitions.

-When thinking through the audiences, we created two different pieces for Turnstone: 1) the full Social Return on Investment report and 2) a public-facing, one-page overview that can be shared with partners, potential donors, etc. The overview uses clear titles, bolded statements, quotes, and infographics to grab the reader’s attention and emphasize important details.
+When thinking through the audiences, we created two pieces for Turnstone: 1) the full Social Return on Investment report and 2) a public-facing, one-page overview that can be shared with partners, potential donors, etc. The overview uses clear titles, bolded statements, quotes, and infographics to grab the reader’s attention and emphasize essential details.

 Marketing and Communications